-Pustules are small, inflamed, pus-filled, blister-like lesions on the skin surface.
+Pustules are small, inflamed, pus-filled, blister-like sores (lesions) on the skin surface.

 Pustules are common in acne.
-They may occur anywhere on the body, but are most commonly seen in the following areas:
+They may occur anywhere on the body, but are most commonly seen in these areas:

 - Over the breastbone

-Pustules may be a sign of a bacterial infection, and should be checked by a health care provider.
+Pustules may be a sign of a bacterial infection.
+They should be checked by a health care provider.

 Habif TM.
 Principles of diagnosis and anatomy.
 In: Habif TP, ed.Clinical Dermatology

 Updated by: Richard J. Moskowitz, MD, dermatologist in private practice, Mineola, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.